UK House prices: latest house price trends from the Land Registry

 The chart below shows annual house price inflation by region in England and Wales and house price inflation since the start of the COVID Pandemic.
 All regions of London are underperforming the house price trends elsewhere across the UK.

 In the chart below we show the average house price inflation by region in England and Wales since the EU Brexit referendum in June 2016.
-House prices have risen the most in Wales up 51.9%, followed by Yorkshire and Humberside up 50.6% and the North East up 49.5%.
+House prices have risen the most in Yorkshire and Humberside up 45.6%, followed by Wales up 45.3%, and the North East up 43.5%.

 How much is my house worth?